mrolle45/scopetools/scopetools/scopes.md

 Initial context = Free.

-Any reference to `var` in a non-binding situation:
+Any non-binding reference to `var`:

     Free -> Seen
-Reference to `var` as a walrus target in a comprehension or any [enclosed comprehension](#encl)
+Reference to `var` as a walrus target in a comprehension or any *enclosed comprehension* (defined above).

     Free | Seen -> Walrus
     Local -> syntax error
     other contexts are not possible here.

-Any other reference to `var` in a binding situation:
+Any other binding reference to `var` :

     Free | Seen -> Local
     Nonlocal | Global | Walrus -> syntax error